 It is a type of Cantonese-roasted meat.
 The marinated pork is traditionally skewered with long forks and roasted in an oven or over an open fire.
 Char Siu is definitely one of the must-try dishes when you go to different Chinese or Cantonese restaurants.

 The white and tender lobster with a delicious taste is served with soup stock.
-This should definitely be on your list when you want high protein and low-fat Cantonese food.
+This should absolutely be on your list when you want high protein and low-fat Cantonese food.

 If you happen to visit Hong Kong and wants to try this food, here are some restaurants that can offer you the best Cantonese food experience you're looking for: